hyperledger/toc/governing-documents/security.md

 emergency issue arises.
 It can be difficult to track down someone with unique knowledge (e.g. in a particular area of cryptography) who is capable of fixing a problem in a short period of time.
-1. Each maintainer will be a member of the Hyperledger security email list (security@lists.hyperledger.org), and, in general, any Hyperledger-wide security infrastructure.
+1. Each security team member will be a member of the Hyperledger security email list (security@lists.hyperledger.org), and, in general, any Hyperledger-wide security infrastructure.
 2. If a project has specialized code related to certain aspects of security